-Jump to: Overview, Eligibility, Student Eligibility , How to Apply, What to Expect After Applying, Outside Help.
+Jump to: Overview, Eligibility, Student Specific Eligibility , The Application Process, Next Steps, Outside Help.

 Supplemental Nutrition Assistance Program (SNAP) - What Is It?

-The average benefits are $361 per month for the average household of three in Montana with a set minimum of $23 per month.
+The average benefits are $177 per month per individual in a SNAP household, with a set minimum of $23 per month.
+The amount of benefits varies by household size.
 Benefits rollover each month, meaning unused balances from previous months can be utilized in future months.
-The amount of assistance received varies by household size and income.
-The benefits are geographically confined to the state and cannot be used to purchase food in other states.
 There are additional eligibility requirements for college students enrolled in SNAP -- see 'Student Specific Eligibility' below for more information.

 Eligibility

-SNAP eligibility is income-based.
-While meeting the household requirements below may dictate eligibility, the only way to determine eligibility definitively is to fill out the Montana SNAP Application.
+Income, expenses, and other factors determine SNAP eligibility.
+While the details below give guidance, the only way to determine eligibility definitively is to complete the SNAP application process.

 Each member of a household applying for SNAP must: